Greater Atlanta Coin Show

 Young Collectors Coin Sets 1998 Black Patriots coin package back

-The interior coin package front looks very much the same as the outer package expect the coin is now visible just below the historian's knees.
+The interior coin package front looks very much the same as the outer package except the coin is now visible just below the historian's knees.

 Young Collectors Coin Sets 1998 Black Patriots silver coin package front